kelvo1999/victor/README.md

-# victor
+# GhViƆɔ

-More of cocacola feel the moment
+background: purple
+shade of gray and silver